 Our group is based within the Department of Epidemiology at Columbia University’s Mailman School of Public Health.
-We mainly apply mathematical modeling and Bayesian inference methods to address a range of questions related to both communicable and noncommunicable diseases.
+We leverage health data, mathematical modeling, and Bayesian inference methods to address a range of questions related to both communicable and noncommunicable diseases.
 For communicable diseases, we have mainly worked on seasonal and pandemic influenza, measles, COVID-19, and Ebola.
 For noncommunicable diseases, we are working on multiple early onset cancers.
 Our recent projects include:

 - Modeling and projections of COVID-19 in New York City.